mechpen/js-msg/README.md

 the `exts` map is selected.

 Page output files are created in `dstDir` with the same relative path as source files.
-The file extension of an output file is replaced with the extension of the last template file used to generate this output.
+The output file extension is the extension of the last template file used to generate the output.

 The files or dirs listed in `copyThrough` are copied from `srcDir` to `dstDir` with the same relative path.